Recordings/Discussions

 Christopher Jessup (Composer)

-Jessup first attracted attention at age sixteen with the premiere of his own piano concerto in Italy.
-As a performer, he has appeared at venues such as Carnegie Hall, Lincoln Center, and National Sawdust, as well as festivals and performance spaces in North America and Europe.
-His piano playing has been described as “refined and eloquent” (New York Concert Review) and “absolutely breathtaking” (Interlude).
+Jessup first gained international attention at the age of sixteen with the premiere of his own piano concerto in Italy.
+He has since appeared as a pianist at venues including Carnegie Hall, Lincoln Center, and National Sawdust.
+His performances have been praised as “refined and eloquent” by New York Concert Review and “absolutely breathtaking” by Interlude.

-Jessup’s work includes contributions to several Grammy-recognized recordings.
-He has also received honors from ASCAP, the American Prize, the Respighi Prize, and National Sawdust.
-His music has been covered in publications including The New York Times, Billboard, Gramophone, Fanfare, and Pianist Magazine, and has been broadcast on NPR and Classic FM.
-His recordings appear on the Navona Records label, and his works are published by BCP Music.
+Jessup’s work appears on several GRAMMY®-recognized recordings and has received distinctions from ASCAP, the American Academy of Arts and Letters, the American Prize, the Respighi Prize, and National Sawdust.
+His music has been featured in The New York Times, Billboard, Gramophone, Fanfare, and Pianist Magazine, and broadcast on NPR and Classic FM.
+His recordings are released on Navona Records, and his works are published by BCP Music.

-Jessup studied composition at The Juilliard School with Melinda Wagner and piano with Jerome Lowenthal.
-He is based in New York City, where he continues his work as a composer and performer.
+Jessup is a graduate of The Juilliard School, where he studied composition with Melinda Wagner and piano with Jerome Lowenthal.
+He is based in New York City.

 Sources: